Emmylong1/My-Projects-DevOps-SRE/README.md

 - First is to set up a machine on any of the cloud provider of your chioce that you want make use off.
 - Here is the bash script to install prometheus and grafana

-## Documentation

-### Infrastructure Setup
-- Documented the entire infrastructure setup, including instructions for deployment, scaling, and troubleshooting.

-## Deployment

 ### Deployment Process
 - Sketched a deployment process that allows for seamless updates and rollbacks.

 ## Repository Structure
 The GitHub repository contains all the code and configuration files required for the infrastructure setup.

-## Final Deliverable
-The final deliverable is a GitHub repository containing all the aforementioned points.
-For detailed documentation and troubleshooting, please refer to the repository.